remzi-arpacidusseau/ostep-projects/concurrency-pzip/README.md

 files correctly.

 If you pass the correctness tests, your code will be tested for performance;
-higher performing will lead to better scores.
+higher performance will lead to better scores.